igrigorik/em-proxy/README.md

 The above will start em-proxy on port 8080, relay and respond with data from port 8081, and also (optional) duplicate all traffic to ports 8082 and 8083 (and discard their responses).

-EngineYard has shared a great hands-on tutorial for deploying em-proxy: [Load Testing your AppCloud Environment using em-proxy](http://docs.engineyard.com/appcloud/guides/migrating/em-proxy)

 ## Simple port forwarding proxy